apereo/cas/localPlugins/README.txt

    then packages them into target/cas.war.
 This war is configured with your new plugins and is ready to deploy.

+5. deploy this war in your servlet container, following your servlet container's instructions

 Additional Ant build targets:

    % ant